MicrosoftDocs/ATADocs/ATPDocs/install-atp-step2.md

     |**Password** (required)|Enter the password for the read-only user, for example: **Pencil1**.|
     |**Domain** (required)|Enter the domain for the read-only user, for example, **contoso.com**. **Note:** It is important that you enter the complete FQDN of the domain where the user is located.
 For example, if the user’s account is in domain corp.contoso.com, you need to enter `corp.contoso.com` not contoso.com|

-3. In the workspace portal, click **Download Sensor setup and install the first Sensor** to continue.
+3. In the workspace portal, click **Download sensor setup and install the first sensor** to continue.

 >[!div class="step-by-step"]